Members

 parseStepData(data) → {ParsedStepCountData}

 Transform the step count data into a more readable format.
-You can
+You can use it or directly

-StepCountData type.
+use the StepCountData type.

 Parameters: